shallinan1/CSE490_Final_Project/README.md

 ## Skyler Hallinan, Arthur Beyer
 ### CSE 490G1 Final Project, 12.18.2020
 ## Abstract
 In this project we analyze informal NBA player interviews in an effort to estimate player sentiment.
 First, we construct a novel corpus consisting of informal player interviews and annotated sentiment on a scale of 0-3.
-Next, we build sentiment classification models using various LSTM networks, and end up with average accuracies of our best models around 43%, and peak accuracy (a single run) of about 51%.
+Next, we build sentiment classification models using various LSTM networks, and end up with average accuracies of our best models around 43%, and peak accuracy (of a single model) of about 51%.
 With more data, we expect this accuracy to increase drastically.

 ## Video